Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 The additional argument `sunset`(seen in Deju) suggests that execution may be controlled via parameters, potentially allowing different behaviours or modes.

-This confirms that the scheduled task is responsible for maintaining persistent, hidden execution of the payload rather than performing immediate external communication.
+This confirms that the scheduled task is responsible for maintaining persistent, hidden execution of the payload.

 ---

 ## Update.dll

 (need to look into this)

+---

+## MpEng.exe

+(need to look into this)

+---

 ## Network Activity (Burp)